 Bianca Tudor, CEO & Founder of Elite Business Women, a 10,000-strong organisation supporting women around the world, has been in an entrepreneur mindset since starting her first job at 19.
-Today, she is an advocate for women in business, equality, diversity, and inclusion, and a better workplace in a post-Covid-19 world.
+Today, she is an advocate for women in business, equality, diversity, and inclusion, and a better workplace in the post-Covid-19 world.

 1. How do you see the ‘new normal’ in the workplace?
 What are some of the steps you are taking to prepare employees for this new reality as they are returning to work?

-Bianca Tudor: Normal in the workplace is something that in the developed economies was a habit – teleworking, digitalisation for companies, organisational culture, employees benefits, working with an Action Plan and KPIs.
+Bianca Tudor: Normal in the workplace is something that in the developed economies was a habit – teleworking, digitalisation for companies, organisational culture, employees benefits, and working with an Action Plan and KPIs.

 I think the first step is to reinforce the brand identity – mission, vision, values – and make sure all employees are committed to it.
 Then create a healthy, people-orientated organisational culture, invest in your people and make sure you give them permission to really make a contribution.

-2. As we are rebuilding the workplace now, how can companies put equality, diversity and inclusion at the core of their HR strategies?
+2. As we are rebuilding the workplace now, how can companies put equality, diversity, and inclusion at the core of their HR strategies?
 What are some of the things employers can do to make the workplace more inclusive?

 Bianca Tudor: It is a period of rebirth, rebuilding, and new beginnings.
 We cannot come after Covid-19 with the same practices in business.
-I think quotas on diversity/equality would only reinforce the gaps, the positive discrimination feeling and the segregation between men and women.
+I think quotas on diversity/equality would only reinforce the gaps, the positive discrimination feeling, and the segregation between men and women.

 What we need to change is the approach, not the goal!
-Start by training your employees on the benefits diversity and equality will have on THEM.
+Start by training your employees on the benefits that diversity and equality will have on THEM.
 We are self-centred as human beings.
 Think about the infusion of talent, knowledge, and skills that diversity and equality will have on your team and company.
 For every 1% increase in diversity, your company revenues will increase by 3%.
 We need to make sure we educate before we regulate.

-3. How do you create a work culture where people embrace equality, diversity and inclusion?
+3. How do you create a work culture where people embrace equality, diversity, and inclusion?

 In a social study in Australia, white people were caught involuntary misjudging people of colour in psychology tests.
 And when presented with the results, they were amazed by the fact that they may display racist behaviour.

 Secondly, people should enjoy basic education/training on the positive results we see when we embrace equality, diversity, and inclusion.
-We have to present people with even more role models from the discriminated-against categories – people of colour, disabled individuals, young women, elderly people (they have huge challenges in the workplace), people from the LGBTQ+ community.
+We have to present people with even more role models from the discriminated-against categories – people of colour, disabled individuals, young women, elderly people (they have huge challenges in the workplace), and people from the LGBTQ+ community.